gm3dmo/gm3dmo/certification-exams.md

 These are what I've found works best for me when going to certification type exams.

 ## Location
 Book the exam to take place at the certification centre and not in my home.
-This leaves me completely free from distractions which may happen at home such as parcels arriving, children/family and smelly dogs that bark.
+This leaves me completely free from distractions which may happen at home such as parcels arriving, children/family and smelly dogs that hae learned to show off during zoom calls barking an generally misbehaving.

 ![a smelly dog named rosie](assets/smelly-dog.png)